frconor-ebook/meditations/_posts/2025-05-09-st-matthias.md

 We could think of our own personal apostolate at this particular time.
 St. Josemaría liked to say we have to go after each soul to win it for Christ.
 He said, "Treat them all with affection.
 Drown them all in love for Christ."

 "I look at your Cross, my Jesus," he says, "and I rejoice in your grace, because your Calvary has won for us the reward of the Holy Spirit.
-And you give yourself to me, each day, lovingly, madly, in the sacred host.
+And you give yourself to me, each day, lovingly, madly, in the Sacred Host.
 And you have made me a child of God and have given me your Mother to be mine.
-I can\'t be satisfied with just giving thanks.
+I cannot be satisfied with just giving thanks.
 My thoughts take flight: Lord, Lord, there are so many souls who are so far from you!

-"Foster those yearnings," he says, "for apostolate in your life, that many may get to know him...and love him..., and come to feel loved by him!"
+"Foster those yearnings," he says, "for apostolate in your life, that many may get to know him..., and love him..., and come to feel loved by him!"
 (J. Escrivá, *The Forge*, Point 27).

 If we use this month of May well, maybe putting an intention of souls on each Hail Mary in the Rosaries that we say, or pestering Our Lady for different apostolic intentions or desires that we have, she will surely bring us on to a new apostolic level with a new zeal, so that we look for those souls that God has placed around us.